nanomq/nanosdk-java/README.md

 > Note: The Java Property will override any value set in the environment

 ### Using the native API
-Most of the nng api is accessible via the `io.sisu.nng.Nng` instance of the `io.sisu.nng.internal.NngLibrary`.
-Everything you need for low-level usage should be in the `io.sisu.nng.internal` namespace.
+In general, most users should only need to utilize classes in the `io.sisu.nng` and `io.sisu.nng.aio` namespaces.
+The direct calling of the nng api should be wrapped for you.

-See the unit tests for examples as they exist primarily to validate both my understanding of nng, but also my use of JNA to expose the library.
+For those looking to do low-level nng programming, most of the nng api is accessible via `io.sisu.nng.Nng`.
+Everything you need for low-level usage should be in the `io.sisu.nng.internal` namespace, with a few exceptions.

-### Using the Java version
+### The Java NNG API
 As part of my Java-fication of nng, I'm currently marrying Sockets to their protocols explicitly.
 (Maybe I'll go full on OOP and go overboard here...tbd.)